Bitcoin Foundation: History

 In May 2014, BTC China (now BTCC) CEO Bobby Lee and venture capitalist Brock Pierce were appointed to the foundation's board of directors, filling vacancies left by the resignations of Shrem and Karpelès.

 Ten people resigned from the foundation due to allegations dating from 2000 that Pierce had pressured minors into sex at a company he had founded.
 Nine members of the foundation resigned following the May election, citing opposition to the appointments and the direction of the organization.

-After the election, the foundation's directors included chairperson Peter Vessenes, Gavin Andresen, Bobby Lee, Micky Malka, Jon Matonis, Brock Pierce, and Elizabeth Ploshay.
-In October 2014, Jon Matonis resigned from his position of Executive Director of the Foundation, and at the end of the election cycle on 31 December 2014 stepped down from the group's board of directors.

-In November 2014, American crypto-anarchist Cody Wilson announced his run for a board seat, stating "I will run on a platform of the complete dissolution of the Bitcoin Foundation and will begin and end every single one of my public statements with that message."

-In March 2015, Harper and Olivier Janssens, a founder of the Freedom Investment Group, were elected to the board.

 In April 2015, the board appointed investor and financial consultant Bruce Fenton as Executive Director of the foundation.
 In July 2016, Fenton was replaced by Llew Claasen.

 In July 2015, Janssens made a public announcement on both the foundation's online forum and Reddit concerning the near-term insolvency of the organization, which had been kept secret by the board.
 As a result of this and a lack of cash flow, various staff were terminated.
 Following disagreement over the future of the organization—Harper and Janssens having both cast votes to dissolve the Foundation—Harper resigned and Janssens was removed from the Board in December 2015.

-As of June 2022, the organization is active.
-Its 501(c)(6) tax status was revoked by the IRS on May 15, 2022.
+The Bitcoin Foundation’s 501(c)(6) tax status was revoked by the IRS on May 15, 2022.